-Molecular Templates, Inc. (the "Company" or "Molecular"), is a clinical stage biopharmaceutical company formed in 2001, with a biologic therapeutic platform for the development of novel targeted therapeutics for cancer and other diseases, headquartered in Austin, Texas.
+Molecular Templates, Inc. (the "Company" or "Molecular") is a clinical stage biopharmaceutical company formed in 2001, with a biologic therapeutic platform for the development of novel targeted therapeutics for cancer and other diseases, headquartered in Austin, Texas.
 The Company's focus is on the research and development of therapeutic compounds for a variety of cancers.
 Molecular operates its business as a single segment, as defined by U.S. generally accepted accounting principles ("U.S. GAAP").

-On August 1, 2017, the Company, formerly known as Threshold Pharmaceuticals, Inc. (Nasdaq: THLD) ("Threshold"), completed its business combination with the entity then known as Molecular Templates, Inc., a private Delaware Corporation ("Private Molecular"), in accordance with the terms of an Agreement and Plan of Merger and Reorganization, (the "Merger Agreement"), dated as of March 16, 2017, by and among Threshold, Trojan Merger Sub, Inc., a wholly owned subsidiary of Threshold ("Merger Sub"), and Private Molecular, pursuant to which Merger Sub merged with and into Private Molecular, with Private Molecular surviving as a wholly-owned subsidiary of Threshold (the "Merger").
-Also on August 1, 2017, in connection with, and prior to the completion of, the Merger, Threshold effected an 11-for-1 reverse stock split of its common stock (the "Reverse Stock Split") and changed its name to "Molecular Templates, Inc." Following the completion of the Merger, the business conducted by the Company became primarily the business conducted by Private Molecular as described in the paragraph above.
+On August 1, 2017, the Company, formerly known as Threshold Pharmaceuticals, Inc. (Nasdaq: THLD) ("Threshold"), completed its business combination with the entity then known as Molecular Templates, Inc., a private Delaware Corporation ("Private Molecular"), in accordance with the terms of an Agreement and Plan of Merger and Reorganization (the "Merger Agreement"), dated as of March 16, 2017, by and among Threshold, Trojan Merger Sub, Inc., a wholly owned subsidiary of Threshold ("Merger Sub"), and Private Molecular.
+Pursuant to the Merger Agreement, Merger Sub merged with and into Private Molecular, with Private Molecular surviving as a wholly-owned subsidiary of Threshold (the "Merger") and Private Molecular changed its name to "Molecular Templates OpCo, Inc." Also on August 1, 2017, in connection with, and prior to the completion of the Merger, Threshold effected an 11-for-1 reverse stock split of its common stock (the "Reverse Stock Split") and changed its name to "Molecular Templates, Inc." Following the completion of the Merger, the business conducted by Private Molecular became primarily the business conducted by the Company as described in the paragraph above.